YaxitaAmin/CassandraSecurity/README.md

 ---

 ## The Problem We Solved

-It was 3 AM on a Tuesday night when the realization hit.
-While debugging yet another supply chain attack, I noticed something crucial: this package had shown warning signs for months.
-The maintainer had stopped responding to issues, commits became sporadic, and the community was asking unanswered questions.
-Yet no one saw the pattern until it was too late.
+Issues piled up, commits became sporadic, and community questions went unanswered.
+Yet somehow, no one connected the dots—until it was too late.

-This observation sparked a fundamental question: What if we could predict software supply chain attacks before they happen?
+Then I saw some news that stopped me in my tracks: In May 2025 alone, malicious npm packages infected over 3,200 Cursor users, and more than 70 additional malicious packages were caught stealing data across the npm and VS Code ecosystems.
+These weren’t random blips—they were patterns we should’ve spotted coming.

-In May 2025 alone, malicious npm packages infected over 3,200 Cursor users, while 70+ additional malicious packages were discovered stealing data across npm and VS Code ecosystems.
-These weren't isolated incidents—they were predictable patterns we should have seen coming.
+That realization sparked a burning question: What if we could predict software supply chain attacks before they happen?

 ## Our Solution: Predictive Security